Bowlen family rift is official: Bill Bowlen files court motion to remove trustees from control

 “I am a huge fan of the Broncos, and have been for decades,’’ Bill Bowlen said.
 “Unfortunately, over the past 15 years, I’ve noticed that the operation of the Broncos has deteriorated, while my brother’s health has worsened.’’

 The Broncos did win five AFC West titles in a five-year period from 2011-15 and appeared in two Super Bowls in that period.
-After Pat Bowlen, who is now 74, officially stepped down from day-to-day duties prior to 2014, the Broncos won the Super Bowl with his Trust running the team’s operations in 2015.
+After Pat Bowlen officially stepped down from day-to-day duties prior to 2014, the Broncos won the Super Bowl with his Trust running the team’s operations in 2015.

 However, the team has slid since the 2015 season, posting records of 9-7 in 2016, 5-11 last year and is currently 3-4 with a game Sunday at Kansas City.